r-keenan/dotnet-books-pubsub/README.md

 }
 ```

-You will also have to add an `appsettings.Development.json` file to the root of each RabbitMQ consumer apps as well.
+You will also have to add an `appsettings.Development.json` file to the root of each RabbitMQ consumer app as well.
 The file contents should look like this:

 ```json
 {